1984 United States presidential election: Statistical analysis

 Reagan's landslide victory resulted in him winning 97.6% of electoral votes, behind only Franklin D. Roosevelt's 98.5% in 1936.
-However, Reagan's popular vote share was below those of elected presidents Warren G. Harding in 1920, Franklin Roosevelt in 1936, Lyndon B. Johnson in 1964, and Richard Nixon in 1972.
-His margin of victory was also lower than those for elected presidents Theodore Roosevelt in 1904, Harding in 1920, Calvin Coolidge in 1924, Franklin Roosevelt in 1936, Johnson in 1964, or Nixon in 1972.
+However, Reagan's popular vote share was below those of elected presidents Warren G. Harding in 1920, Franklin D. Roosevelt in 1936, Lyndon B. Johnson in 1964, and Richard Nixon in 1972.
+His margin of victory was also lower than those for elected presidents Theodore Roosevelt in 1904, Harding in 1920, Calvin Coolidge in 1924, Franklin D. Roosevelt in 1936, Johnson in 1964, or Nixon in 1972.
 Reagan's percentage in each state rose from 1980, with his best performances occurring in the South and states with high third-party votes.
 Mondale improved upon Carter's 1980 results in 28 states, but performed worse in 22 states, 15 of which were in the South.
 Mondale's share of the popular vote was 0.4 percentage points lower than Carter's.

 The Republicans gained seats in the concurrent U.S. House of Representatives elections and lost two seats in the concurrent U.S. Senate elections, but overall control of both chambers remained the same.
 Reagan underperformed Republican senatorial candidates in Alaska, Colorado, Kansas, Maine, Minnesota, New Mexico, Oregon, South Carolina, South Dakota, Virginia, and Wyoming.
 Jesse Helms of North Carolina and Mitch McConnell of Kentucky were the only Republican senatorial candidates who could have benefited from the coattails effect.

 Psephologists attributed a factor of the Republican victory to "Reagan Democrats", millions of Democrats who voted for Reagan, as in 1980.
 They characterized such Reagan Democrats as southern whites and northern blue-collar workers who voted for Reagan because they credited him with the economic recovery, saw him as strong on national security issues, and perceived the Democrats as supporting the poor and minorities at the expense of the middle class.
 The Democratic National Committee commissioned a study after the election that came to these conclusions, but destroyed all copies of the final report, afraid that it would offend the party's key voters.